tdelmas/typed_floats/CONTRIB.md

 cargo xtask tag
 ```

-# To generate the documentation
+# To generate the documentation or before running tests

 ```bash
 cargo xtask pre-build